uribe-convers/Sequence_Capture_Data_Spring_2017/Processing_Data_HybPiper.md

 eval mkdir {01..$DIRECTORIES}

-#Move the corresponding number of files into each directory
+#Move the corresponding number of files into each directory (number of lines must match $DIRECTORIES)

 for file in $(ls -p | grep -v / | tail -$NUMFILESDIR_NO_FLOAT); do mv $file ./01; done for file in $(ls -p | grep -v / | tail -$NUMFILESDIR_NO_FLOAT); do mv $file ./02; done